fleetdm/fleet/handbook/security.md

 | Allow members to create teams                                              | 🚫                   | We automate the management of GitHub teams with the [GitHub Terraform provider](https://github.com/integrations/terraform-provider-github)                            |

 ### Team Discussions
-We do not use team discussions, and therefore have disabled it.
+We do not use team discussions and therefore have disabled it.
 This is simply to avoid discussions being located in too many places and not security-related.

 ### Repository Security